Automattic/block-experiments/bundler/resources/jetpack-layout-grid/readme.txt

 == Changelog ==

+= 1.8.2 - 16th June 2022 =
+* Update device preview handling to be more consistent

 = 1.8.1 - 18th March 2022 =
 * Change layout grid to not be fullwide by default